Strengthening indigenous peoples’ communities and their organizations

 - Preserve and promote local varieties of traditional crops.

 The call for proposals for the fifth cycle closed in June 2018, the next call for proposals is planned for 2021.

-More information about IPAF can be found in the IPAF assessment from 2019: The Indigenous Peoples Assistance Facility (IPAF) Assessment of the performance of the fourth IPAF cycle.
-Among other things, the performance assessments provides detailed information on the direct beneficiaries and the activities.
+More information about IPAF can be found in the IPAF assessment of 2019: The Indigenous Peoples Assistance Facility (IPAF) Assessment of the performance of the fourth IPAF cycle.
+Among other things, the performance assessment provides detailed information on the direct beneficiaries and the activities.

 IPAF Call for Proposals 2018